Stop the Spiral

 The 3R Method™️ works at the level of the nervous system itself, through intentional, body-based practice that reestablishes safety in the body.
 This isn’t about managing anxious feelings and thoughts.
 It’s not about learning to cope with the overwhelm.
 It’s about shifting the baseline set-point from which your nervous system continually operates.

-And when you change the default mode of the nervous system, thoughts, feelings, and behaviors naturally follow suit.
+And when you change the default mode of your nervous system, your thoughts, feelings, and behaviors naturally follow suit.
+Meaning that a calmer nervous system naturally produces calmer thoughts, feelings, and behaviors.

 The Regulated Mother course uses The 3R Method™️—regulate, rewire, return to resilience.